AlephAlpha/Nekomata/doc/GettingStarted.md

 ## Installation

 Nekomata is written in [Haskell](https://www.haskell.org/).
-You need [Cabal](https://www.haskell.org/cabal/) and [GHC](https://www.haskell.org/ghc/) to build it.
+You need [Cabal](https://www.haskell.org/cabal/) (version 3.0 or newer) and [GHC](https://www.haskell.org/ghc/) (version 8.8.4 or newer) to build Nekomata.

 The easiest way to install these tools is through [GHCup](https://www.haskell.org/ghcup/).
-The GHC provided by your Linux distribution's package manager may be too old to build Nekomata.
-GHC 9.0.1 or later is required.
+The packages provided by your Linux distribution's package manager may be too old to build Nekomata.

 Once you have Cabal and GHC installed, you can build Nekomata by running the following command in the project's root directory: